The Suffolk Joint Learning Disability Strategy Live Launch

 Patient Partnership Conference

 30th May 2017

 Members of the ‘Staying Healthy, Safe & Well’ Workstream attended the Patient Partnership Conference, hosted by the Ipswich & East Suffolk Clinical Commissioning Group.

 22nd May 2017

-The Partnership hosted a Provider Event at Landmark House in Ipswich.
-We shared the specifications for new services, which will come under new categories in what is called a Framework.
+A Provider Event was hosted at Landmark House in Ipswich.
+Specifications were shared for new services, which will come under new categories in what is called a Framework.
 The categories are: Day, Evening & Weekend Activities, Planned Supported Breaks, Support me in my Life and Preparation for Work.